vanshverma7/Housing-Data-Cleaning-Project/README.md

 ## Project Overview

-This project involves cleaning and transforming the Nashville Housing dataset using SQL.
+This project involves implementing an ETL process to clean and transform the Nashville Housing dataset using SQL.
 The main objectives are to:

 1. **Standardize Date Formats**
    Convert and standardize the format of sale dates for consistency.